kevinchou723/surgeprotector/README.md

 SurgeProtector allows users to visualize Uber surge pricing changes over time.

-* the app is deployed on Heroku [surgeprotector.herokuapp.com](http://surgeprotector.herokuapp.com/)

 * the code is here on GitHub [github.com/PAUCHOU/surgeprotector](https://github.com/PAUCHOU/surgeprotector)

+* the app is deployed on Heroku [surgeprotector.herokuapp.com](http://surgeprotector.herokuapp.com/) ** 2016 update: the app is currently not loading on Heroku, investigating

 ## Contributors